Olena Kulchytska: Family

-She was born in the town of Berezhany, Galicia in the modern-day Ternopil Oblast of Ukraine.
-Her father was Lev Teodorovich Kulchytsky (1843 – December 4, 1909), a court counselor, lawyer, public figure, and member of many societies.
-Her mother was Maria Yakivna Kulchytska (? – December 29, 1939).
+She was born in the town of Berezhany, in the Kingdom of Galicia and Lodomeria (today Ternopil Oblast, Ukraine).
+Her father was Lev Teodorovych Kulchytsky (1843 – December 4, 1909), a court counselor, lawyer, public figure, and member of many societies.
+Her mother was Maria Yakivna (? – December 29, 1939).
+Her family belonged to the Sas coat of arms and hailed out of place of Kulchytsi near Sambir.
+She had a sister Olha-Melania and a brother Volodymyr.

 Learning and the first steps in art

-In 1894 she graduated from an 8th grade school at the monastery in Lviv.
-For several months between 1901 and 1902, she and her sister Olga attended the Lviv School of Arts and Crafts where she received her first lessons in watercolor.
+In 1894 she graduated from an 8th grade school at the monastery in Lviv (convent of the Perpetual Adoration of the Blessed Sacrament).
+For several months between 1901 and 1902, she and her sister Olha attended the Lviv School of Arts and Crafts where she received her first lessons in watercolor.

 Olena Kulchytska completed her art training at the private studio run by R. Bratkowski and S. Batowski-Kaczor in Lviv (1901–3) and the Vienna School of Industrial Design (1903–1908).
 After graduating, she took a year to travel through the major European art centres, including Munich, Paris, and London.
 Later in life, she worked as an art teacher at secondary schools in Lviv (Queen Jadwiga of Poland Gymnasium, 1909-1910) and Przemyśl girl school (1910–1938).

-Privacy

-The artist had no family of her own, she devoted her life entirely to art.

 Work

 Kulchytska’s first solo exhibition took place in Lviv in 1909.
 It showcased her engravings, prints, watercolours, woodcuts, and filigrees.
 The exhibition was celebrated by the early-modernist Ukrainian artists, for instance, Ivan Trush.
-Kulchytska’s work combined the folk art traditions of the Western Ukraine, particularly, the Hutsuls, with the stylistic innovations of the European Sezession.
+Kulchytska’s work combined the folk art traditions of the Western Ukraine, particularly, the Hutsuls, with the stylistic innovations of the European Secession.
 Later, she exhibited her works in Kraków, Warsaw, Poznań, Kyiv, and other European cities.

 During 1920-1930, Kulchytska made major contribution to the Ukrainian book design.
 She illustrated various works by Ivan Franko, Mykhailo Kotsiubynsky, Vasyl Stefanyk, and Yurii Fedkovych, as well as more than 70 books for children for the series «For Our Littlest Ones», which included Oscar Wilde’s ‘The Star-Child’ (1920).

 In the field of applied arts, she designed 80 kilims in collaboration with her sister Olha.